-SSHRC continues to be seriously underfunded when compared to the other Granting Councils, NSERC and CIHR.
-While 56% of full-time Canadian university teachers teach in the Humanities, Education and Social Science disciplines, SSHRC only received 13.6% of federal granting council funds in 2012-2013.
+SSHRC continues to be seriously underfunded when compared to the other granting councils, NSERC and CIHR.
+While 40.4% of full-time Canadian university teachers teach in the Humanities, Education and Social Science disciplines, SSHRC only received 13.3% of federal granting council funds in 2017.

 This table shows the distribution of CFI Awards by province.

 This table shows expenditures on research and development by sector from 2000 to 2017.
 Government expenditures have shown a steady decline from 10.3% in 2000 to 7.2% in 2017.
 Business expenditures have remained relatively constant over the 17-year period.
 Universities and colleges have made the greatest increases in expenditures on research and development, from 25.7% in 2000 to 51.2% in 2017.

 In 2016, the top 50 Canadian universities, ranked by their sponsored research income, received more than $6.9 billion in income.
 This was an increase of 2.2% from 2015.

 In 2016-2017, Canadian universities received more than $7.4 billion in Sponsored Research revenue.
 This represents an increase of 10% from the previous year.

 In 2015-2016, Canadian community colleges received $76.9 million in research revenue.
 This represents an increase of 9% from 2014-2015.